 ASTM E1527-21: Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process

-The ASTM E1527-21 outlines the current process for conducting a Phase I Environmental Site Assessment (ESA).
-A Phase I ESA is a non-intrusive (no sampling) assessment aimed at providing opinions regarding potential environmental liabilities associated with a property.
+A Phase I Environmental Site Assessment (ESA) is a non-intrusive (no sampling) assessment aimed at providing opinions regarding potential environmental liabilities associated with a property.
 Its primary objective is to identify and assess whether past or current activities on the subject property, adjoining properties, or nearby properties have, or could likely have, resulted in a Recognized Environmental Condition (REC) in connection with the subject property.
+Standard ASTM E1527-21 outlines the current process for conducting a Phase I Environmental Site Assessment (ESA).

-Additional components in connection with a Phase I ESA in addition to a REC are also determined to include:
+Additional components in connection with a Phase I Environmental Site Assessment in addition to a REC are also determined to include:

 - Controlled Recognized Environmental Condition (CREC), which is a REC where cleanup has occurred, but the use of the subject property has been restricted (usually through the use of engineered barriers or institutional controls associated with a No Further Action (NFA), No Further Remediation (NFR) letter, or Certificate of Completion)